my-koop/module.communications/README.md

-module.aws-communications
+module.communications
 =========================

-Responsible for communications with AWS services
+Responsible for communications with different services